strapdata/elassandra/docs/elassandra/source/limitations.rst

 * Elasticsearch percolator, reindex and shrink API are not supported.
 * copy_to is not supported.
 * range field is not supported.
+* Parent-Child join is currently supported only in Elassandra version 5.5.x

 Cassandra limitations
 ---------------------